45th Weather Squadron

-45th Weather Squadron (45 WS), 45th Operations Group (45 OG), Space Launch Delta 45, at Patrick Space Force Base, Florida performs weather assessments for air and space operations; specifically, weather observations, forecasts, advisories, and warnings.
+45th Weather Squadron (45 WS), Space Launch Delta 45, at Patrick Space Force Base, Florida performs weather assessments for air and space operations; specifically, weather observations, forecasts, advisories, and warnings.
 It specialized in the weather assessments for the Space Shuttle launches at Kennedy Space Center (KSC) and Cape Canaveral Space Force Station.

-The 45 WS provides comprehensive weather data and specialized services for Space Force and NASA personnel, such as for flight safety, resource protection (i.e. ground building and equipment), pre-launch ground processing, day-of-launch for Shuttle and other rockets, post-launch, aviation, and special operations.
-These services are provided for more than 30 to 40 space launch countdowns per year for the Department of Defense (DOD), NASA, USAF, and commercial launch customers.
+The 45 WS provides comprehensive weather data and specialized services for the Eastern Range, such as for flight safety, resource protection (i.e. ground building and equipment), pre-launch ground processing, day-of-launch, post-launch, aviation, and special operations.
+These services are provided for more than 100 space launch countdowns per year for the Department of Defense (DOD), NASA, USAF, and commercial launch customers.

 Mission

 The 45th Weather Squadron (Motto: "Exploit the Weather to Assure Access to Air and Space") at Patrick Space Force Base monitors weather around Cape Canaveral, Florida, the location of the United States's busiest spaceports.
-The squadron decides if launches are allowed using strict guidelines; there are ten lightning-related rules, any one of which prohibits a launch.
-If a wind-related rule is exceeded, the squadron may recommend a delay to the launch customer.
+The squadron decides if launches are allowed using strict safety guidelines; there are ten lightning-related rules, any one of which may prohibit a launch.
+If a customer-driven weather rule is exceeded, the squadron may recommend a delay to the launch customer.